You can get advice on buying and selling property from experts including buyer’s advocates, estate agents, conveyancers and legal practitioners.

 - conveyancers, estate agents and their employees - Victorian Property Fund, administered by Consumer Affairs Victoria.
 For more information, see our Compensation claims page.

-Vendor’s statement (also known as a section 32)
+Section 32 statement (also known as a vendor's statement)

-Before a property is sold, the seller is required to provide the buyer with a vendor’s statement.
+Before a property is sold, the seller is required to provide the buyer with a Section 32 statement.

-This document is also called a ‘section 32’, because the information the seller must provide is outlined in section 32 of the Sale of Land Act 1962.
+This document is called a Section 32 statement because the information the seller must provide is outlined in section 32 of the Sale of Land Act 1962.

 - usually prepared by the seller’s legal practitioner or conveyancer